Gold mining in Scotland: Reign of Mary, Queen of Scots

-Charles Forrest and Thomas Phillop were manging a mine for Mary, Queen of Scots in the summer of 1562.
+Charles Forrest and Thomas Phillop were managing a mine for Mary, Queen of Scots in the summer of 1562.
 John Stewart of Tarlair, with his son William, were licensed to mine for gold and other metals north of the River Tay to Orkney in March 1546.
 They were allowed timber from the royal woods for any buildings, and were to sell any gold or silver produced to the royal mint.
+They were not mine or dig coal pits within ten miles of the royal palaces.

 A Dutch miner Cornelius de Vos, a shareholder in the English Company of Mines Royal, came to Scotland in 1566 to prospect for gold.
 De Vos went to consult with colleagues in Keswick in England, bringing a sample of ore and arousing suspicions.
+Thomas Thurland reported the find to William Cecil in October.
 De Vos made contracts for mines and making salt with Mary, Queen of Scots, and her two husbands, Lord Darnley and Bothwell.

-His mining contracts were renewed by Mary's half-brother, Regent Moray.
-De Vos was said to have employed men and women, "both ladds and lasses", who otherwise might have begged for a living.
+De Vos's mining contracts were renewed by Mary's half-brother, Regent Moray.
+Another prospector at Keswick, George Nedham, reported that Cornelius de Vos corresponded with Daniel Hochstetter in October 1568, asking him to make assays of ores and send skilled workmen to Scotland.
+The miners of Keswick were reluctant to get involved, and Nedham wrote to the merchant Lionel Duckett for advice and to know if Elizabeth I was supportive, considering the political instability in Scotland.
+Nedham asked Duckett to keep the business secret and ask the courtier John Tamworth to get the Queen's opinion.
+In Scotland, Cornelius de Vos was said to have employed men and women, "both ladds and lasses", who otherwise might have begged for a living.
 Later mineral entrepreneurs and diplomats also stressed the benefits of employment offered by mines.